leandernikolaus/GRANDPA/grantNotes.md

 Our research group has made good experience, integrating formal tools for testing.
 For example, our open-source HotStuff framework includes an instance of the twin testing framework, to execute complex scenarios [Hotstuff impl].
-The group also has experience with test case generation [Hein].
+The group also has experience with test case generation [Test generation].

 ## References